Listen to this article

 - Saving becomes more attractive

-- Foreign capital flows into the country seeking higher returns
+- Foreign capital flows in seeking higher returns

 Real Interest Rates Matter

-What truly matters is the real interest rate: the nominal rate minus inflation.
-A country with 10% interest rates but 12% inflation actually has a negative real rate (-2%), making it less attractive than a country with 3% rates and 1% inflation (real rate of +2%).
+What actually counts is the real interest rate -- the nominal rate minus inflation.
+A country paying 10% interest with 12% inflation has a real rate of -2%, making it less attractive than one paying 3% with 1% inflation (real rate of +2%).

 Markets are forward-looking.
-Expected future inflation can affect current exchange rates even before actual inflation materializes.
-Central bank credibility in controlling inflation therefore impacts currency values.
-A central bank with a strong track record of maintaining price stability will see its currency viewed more favorably than one with a history of letting inflation run hot.
+Expected future inflation can shift exchange rates before actual price increases show up in the data.
+A central bank with a track record of controlling inflation gets the benefit of the doubt; one with a history of letting prices run does not.

 Political Stability and Economic Performance

-Geopolitical Tensions: Wars, conflicts, or international sanctions can devastate a currency's value.
+Geopolitical Tensions: Wars, conflicts, or sanctions can gut a currency's value almost overnight.

-Trade Balance: Countries with trade surpluses (exports exceeding imports) see natural demand for their currency.
+Trade Balance: Surplus countries see natural demand for their currency.

 Speculation and Market Sentiment